 Why Practice Virtues?

 Virtues are universal and recognized by all cultures as basic qualities necessary for our well-being and happiness.
-Necessary because when we practice virtues and build the “character muscle,” we will attract what may have been missing in life such as fulfilling relationships, achievement of meaningful goals, and happiness.
-The moment we declare, “I will persevere to achieve this goal in spite of all obstacles, self-doubt and fear,” a shift occurs where we become more focused, determined, and courageous, leading us to success.
+Necessary because when we practice virtues and build the “character muscle,” we will attract what may have been missing in our life such as fulfilling relationships, achievement of meaningful goals, and happiness.
+The moment we declare, “I am persevering to achieve this goal in spite of all obstacles, self-doubt and fear,” a shift occurs where we naturally become more focused, determined, and courageous, leading us to success.

-But often we know that it takes perseverance to reach our goals, and we still never get there.
+Often we know that it takes perseverance to reach our goals, and we still never get there.
 We know if we forgive someone then we may not be as angry and uptight, and we know it takes courage to accomplish great things.
 So why then, if we know what to do, do we still stay stuck?
 Because we have not yet consciously and boldly applied a virtue to a given situation so as to alter its outcome, from what has always been to what can be.
-Here are some examples where practicing a virtue in a given situation shapes a certain outcome.
+Here are some examples where practicing a virtue in a given situation shapes an outcome:

 - Discipline enables a person to achieve the goal of running a 25-mile race, creating better health.

 - Kindness towards someone who is having a bad day can make him or her smile and build rapport.

 - Creativity can result in an idea that changes how people relate to one another such as social media.